AdobeDocs/journey-optimizer.fr-FR/help/using/configuration/frequency-rules.md

 >[!NOTE]
 >
->Messages <!--that do not have any selected category or messages -->où la catégorie sélectionnée est **[!UICONTROL Transactionnel]** ne sera pas évalué par rapport aux règles de fréquence.
+>Les messages <!--that do not have any selected category or messages -->où la catégorie sélectionnée est **[!UICONTROL Transactionnel]** ne seront pas évalués par rapport aux règles de fréquence.

 <!--Clicking the link out button next to the category selector will jump you over to the rules inventory screen to see which rules will be applied to the message.-->